In December 2021 we updated our Privacy Notice with the following information:

 - Appendix A: Fraud Prevention Agencies

-This information may be your name, address, date of birth, address, contact details, financial information, employment details, device identifiers including IP address and vehicle details.
+(c) Details of the personal information that will be processed, for example are: name, address, date of birth, contact details, financial information, employment details, device identifiers including IP address and vehicle details.

-We and fraud prevention agencies may also enable law enforcement agencies to access and use your personal data to prevent, detect and investigate crime.
+(d) We and fraud prevention agencies may also enable law enforcement agencies to access and use your personal data to detect, investigate and prevent crime.

-As part of the processing of your personal data, decisions may be made by automated means.
-This means we may automatically decide that you pose a fraud or money laundering risk or if our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers, or is inconsistent with your previous submissions, or you appear to have deliberately hidden your true identity.
-You have rights in relation to automated decision making – if you want to know more please contact us using the details above.
+(h) As part of the processing of your personal data, decisions may be made by automated means.
+This means our systems may automatically decide that you pose a fraud or money laundering risk, for instance if our processing reveals your behaviour to be consistent with that of known fraudsters or money launderers; or your behaviour is inconsistent with your previous submissions; or you appear to have deliberately hidden your true identity.
+You have rights in relation to automated decision making: if you want to know more please contact us using the details above.

-Please note National Hunter rules currently do not allow for processing National Hunter data outside of the European Economic area.
+Please note National Hunter rules currently do not allow for processing National Hunter data outside of the UK and European Economic Area.

 (l) Your personal data is protected by legal rights, which include your rights to object to our processing of your personal data; request that your personal data is erased or corrected; request access to your personal data.